farcaster-project/RFCs/architecture.md

 Valid transitions from one state to other states are described through a recipe.
 Upon Swap state update, daemon pushes new subset of available instructions to Client.

 After each transition the swap state SHOULD be saved on disk.
 The daemon SHOULD be able to start with a given state and a given recipe.
-By insuring that daemon outputs can be replayed safely, like jobs, the work already performed since the last saved state can be replayed safely.
+By ensuring that daemon outputs can be replayed safely, like jobs, the work already performed since the last saved state can be replayed safely.